citp/privacy-policy-historical/w/we/web/webvanta.com.md

 ## 1\.
 Acknowledgement And Acceptance Of Terms

-Webvanta Inc. is committed to protecting your privacy.
+Webvanta is committed to protecting your privacy.
 This Privacy Statement sets forth our current privacy practices with regard to the information we collect when you or your computer interact with our website.
-By accessing Webvanta Inc., you acknowledge and fully understand this Privacy Statement and freely consent to the information collection and use practices described in this Website Privacy Statement.
+By accessing Webvanta, you acknowledge and fully understand this Privacy Statement and freely consent to the information collection and use practices described in this Website Privacy Statement.

 ## 2\.
 Participating Merchant Policies